mihaldisike/serverConfig/README.md

 to see why is failing, maybe some update somewhere broke something...

 # Munin
-Please check the internal wiki as is complex and interleaved a bit
+Please check the internal wiki (Munin-node) as is complex and interleaved a bit